Azure/aca-landing-zone-accelerator/scenarios/aca-internal/bicep/sample-apps/jobs/README.md

   by setting the ```WORKEROLE``` to the value ```receiver``` this implementation reads the result messages from the output queue and logs it at the console.

-Bellow you can find all the available configuration options for the jobs implementation:
+Below you can find all the available configuration options for the jobs implementation:

 **Environment variables**